AUJUS Editors

 Lorenzo Cremaschi

 Dr. Cremaschi teaches Thermodynamics, Refrigeration, Renewable Energy Systems, and Cryogenics courses.
 These courses are offered at the undergraduate mechanical engineering curriculum’s second, third, and fourth years and the graduate level.
 Dr. Cremaschi advised 35 graduate students (14 Ph.D. and 21 M.S. students) and over 50 undergraduate students in academic curriculum and career choice.
-He also mentored 23 undergraduate students and 9 international visiting exchange scholars during research and scholarly activities.
+He mentored 23 undergraduate students and 10 international visiting scholars during research and scholarly activities.
 Dr. Cremaschi is the faculty advisor of the Auburn University ASHRAE student organization.
-He fostered several scholarships and awards for undergraduate students involved with research, including the 2023 Matthews fellowship program, which promotes engagement in undergraduate research by Pell-eligible students.

 Lexy Barraza

-Production Editor: Lexy Barraza is a second-year graduate student pursuing her Doctorate in Audiology.
+Production Editor: Lexy Barraza is a third-year graduate student pursuing her Doctorate in Audiology.
 Lexy graduated from the University of South Florida with a Bachelor of Science degree in Health Science.
 She is a Graduate Assistant for the Office of Undergraduate Research.
-She is in charge of processing and editing AUJUS highlights and articles.
+She is in charge of the mentor matching program, newsletter and editing for the AUJUS journals.
 Her research studies the effects of hearing loss on Hispanic cultures in Alabama.
-Lexy’s other on-campus involvements include being a Student Academy of Audiology member and assisting with Auburn’s Rural Health Initiative.
+Lexy’s other on-campus involvements include being a Student Academy of Audiology member and an Auburn University Rural Health Fellow.
 In her spare time, she volunteers at the Chambers County Community Health & Wellness Center and spends quality time with her family in Florida.

 Pritam Mitra